project-morphine/fall-detection-ml/README.md

 ML code to create decision tree, used as thresholds to determine a fall

 Future Updates:
-Another code to convert decision to C++ for prototype code
+Another code to convert decision tree to C++ for prototype code